PERSONAL FINANCE |

 DESCRIPTION

-Students find themselves trying to take classes during the day and work at night.
-However, they cannot make it on time to class given their current location.
-They switch apartments and change their mode of transportation.
-They continue apartment hunting until they find the best apartment in terms of total cost.
-Finally, they explore more apartments until they find one that lets them make it to class and to work on time.
+Students will find themselves taking educational classes during the day and working at night.
+This will present a challenge to students as they will not be able to get to class on time because they will be living some distance away.
+Students will then switch apartments and change their mode of transportation.
+An apartment search will continue until the students find the best cost option.
+Finally, students will explore more apartments until they find one that allows them to get to class and to work on time.

 LEARNING OBJECTIVES

-• Students will be able to compare costs of different apartments, including related costs such as transportation.
+- Students will compare various costs involved in finding an apartment, including related expenses such as transportation.

 TIME